jump-dev/Pajarito.jl/README.md

 ## Supported algorithms

-Pajarito supports two algorithms: BC for a branch and cut algorithm and OA for polyhedral outer approximation algorithm.
+Pajarito supports two algorithms: BC for a branch and cut algorithm and OA for a polyhedral outer approximation algorithm.
 They can be specified as strings through the `algorithm` flag, i.e. `PajaritoSolver(algorithm="OA")`.
 When using branch and cut, the mixed-integer linear subproblem solver must support callbacks.

 ## Pajarito solver options